AleezaAdnan/Getting-Started-With-ML/Core Learning Algorithms/Supervised Learning/supervised_learning.md

   - Similar to classification, for neural network-like relationships.
   - **Example**: Modeling the relationship between advertising spend and sales.

-[SVR Notebook](../datasets/WineQT.csv) shows the working of SVR for predicting wine quality
+[SVR Notebook](../datasets/WineQT.csv) shows the working of SVR for concrete compressive strength.

 *Model-Performance*
 ```
-Mean Squared Error: 32.26017108108117
+Mean Squared Error: 34.78446484157382
-R-squared: 0.88639437257224
+R-squared: 0.8799268687977696
-Mean Abslute Error: 3.778436859295195
+Mean Abslute Error: 3.945392674205349

 ```
 - A lower MSE suggests that model's predictions are close to the actual values.
-32.26 is relatively low, indicating a good fit.
+34.78 is relatively low, indicating a good fit.
-- An R-squared value of 0.886 means that approximately 88.6% of the variance in the target variable is explained by the model.
+- An R-squared value of 0.87 means that approximately 87% of the variance in the target variable is explained by the model.
 This indicates a strong relationship between the predictors and the target variable.
--an MAE of 3.78 suggests that, on average, the model's predictions are off by about 3.78 units from the actual values.
+-an MAE of 3.94 suggests that, on average, the model's predictions are off by about 3.94 units from the actual values.

 ### 4. Random Forest
 Like Decision Trees, Random Forests can also be used for both classification and regression tasks.
 A Random Forest combines the output of multiple decision trees to reach asingle result.